Colorado-State-University-CMB/CM580A3-Intro-to-qCMB-2023/09_commandline/ThePrompt.md

 ## Task: practice keyboard shortcuts on commands

-Up-arrow to the commands above (echo, hostname, whoami, pwd) and execute them (hit enter).
+Up-arrow to the commands above (echo, hostname, whoami, pwd) and modify them using the keyboard shortcuts.

-Up-arrow again and modify them using the keyboard shortcuts.
+ - Pare down an echo command to "ech" and hit tab.
+It should expand to "echo"
- - Pare down an echo command to "e" and hot tab to see what commands start with e
+ - try tab completion with "ec", "e" and see what comes up.
  - Do the same with other commands.
 What do you get?

 ## Anatomy of commands